ncatlab/nlab-content/pages/1878.md

 The existence of [[limit]]s, [[colimit]]s and the [[category with weak equivalences|2-out-of-3 property]] holds by assumption.
 Closure under retracts of the weak equivalences will hold automatically if we check the rest of the axioms without using it, by an argument of A. Joyal.
-Closure under retracts of $fib$ and $cof$ follows by the general statement that classes of morphisms defined by a left or right lifting property are closed under retracts (e.g. 7.2.8 in _ModLoc_ ).
+Closure under retracts of $fib$ and $cof$ follows by the general statement that classes of morphisms defined by a left or right lifting property are closed under retracts (e.g. [Hirschhorn 03, 7.2.8, ](#Hirschhorn03)).

 The factorization property follows by applying the [[small object argument]] to the set $I$, showing that every morphism may be factored as